Ozdotdotdot/swdocs/content/05-primary-filters.md

+---
-# Primary Filters
+title: Primary Filters

-Primary filters are the essential controls for defining your dataset.
+description: Primary filters are the essential controls for defining your dataset.
 They're always visible in the filter panel.
 ---

 ## State